-Gianmarco won multiple international awards for his cinematography, he is known for his experimental and artistic approach.
+Gianmarco won multiple awards for his cinematography and directing, he is known for his experimental and artistic approach.
 He worked on film (8/16/35mm) and digital, across many genres in fiction and documentary; he is mostly recognised for his peculiar micro and macro cinematography for which he assembles his own optics, and for his expressive lighting approach.

 Gianmarco career behind the camera starts from early age as a documentary/reportage still photographer.
 In 2014 he graduated with two short films shot on the first Arri Alexa at the Art University in Bournemouth.
 Right after graduation he started to assist in the camera and light department on international feature films and tv-series including Suburra (2015), The Snowman (2017), Occupied (2017), One Night (2018), As I Fall (2018), Stories from Norway (2018), Neste Sommer (2019), Wisting (2019).
 He worked with many international production companies including Working Titles (UK) , Cattleya (IT), Nordisk film (DK), Fantefilm (NO), Canal + (FR), Miso film (NO), Feelgood (NO), Motion Blur (NO), 4 1/2 (NO), NRK (NO), Ape & Bjorn (NO), Encore Film (NO), Mer film (NO), Monster (NO), Sant & Usant (NO), Pravda film (NO), Animaskin (NO).

-Since 2019 Gianmarco worked primarily as cinematographer, starting off with tv-series and feature plate units, as for instance Seizure (2019) and the Crossing (2020).
+Since 2019 Gianmarco is active as cinematographer, starting off with tv-series and feature plate units, as for instance participating in the VFX units of Seizure (2019) and The Crossing (2020).
 He also shot intro sequences for Tv2 (NO), music videos, short documentaries, and experimental films.